1. Introduction

 -

-The only signature algorithm allowed is
+The only signature algorithm identifier allowed is "

 ed25519